-Inappropriate physical contact: Hitting, poking, pushing, shoving, tussles, minor confrontations.
+Inappropriate physical contact including accidental contact: Hitting, poking, pushing, shoving, tussles, minor confrontations.
 Other behaviors that may be considered under this violation are: running in the building, hallways or corridors, pulling a chair out from underneath another person or behavior that demonstrate low level hostile behavior.